ief015/KOHCTPYKTOP/levels/15 KR8S1 8-BIT ADDRESSABLE SRAM.md

 # KR8S1 - 8-BIT ADDRESSABLE SRAM

 So far just 3-to-8 line decoder.
-Apparently I had a variable with with sr-latch cells and write conditions, but I seem to have lost the save string.
+Apparently I had a variant with with sr-latch cells and write conditions, but I seem to have lost the save string.

 - Verification: Failed (84%)
 - Design Score: 500